huangli712/Flink/docs/src/guide/s_function.md

 \end{equation}
 ```

-This procedure is numerically stable and accurate to near this machine precision for ``l \le 50``.
+This procedure is numerically stable and accurate to near this machine precision for $l \le 50$.

 **Bernstein polynomial**